zephyr-hhchung/zephyr-hhchung.github.io/_astro/1_sgra.md

 ---
-title: "The multiwavelength light curves of the Galactic supermassive black hole Sgr A*"
+title: "Multiwavelength light curves of the Galactic supermassive black hole Sgr A*"
 excerpt: "My doctoral research topic is about understanding light curves (time-series data) from the supermassive black hole at the center of our Milky Way.
 Although the light curves look stockastic and random, we got many ways to tackle its nature..."

 gallery: